Do you have a noisy bird?

 How does this behavior relate to the species in the wild?

 You will get the greatest insight into the reason why your bird cries if you find the solution to this question.
-When they are in the wild, parrots make a lot of noise because they use their voices to communicate with other members of their flock across a very vast region.
+When parrots in the wild, they make a lot of noise because they use their voices to communicate with other members of their flock across a very vast region.
 At home, your family serves as the flock; hence, it’s not uncommon for your pet parrot to let you know he’s nearby by making a pecking sound, much like he would in the wild when he hears you in another room.
 Both in the wild and in people’s homes, the noisiest times of day for parrots are first thing in the morning and last thing at night.
 They prefer to give a yell at the beginning of the day to let the others know that they had survived the previous night.
 This is known as “calling duty.”
 As the sun begins to set in the evening, they make their way through the flock, calling out to individual members so that they may find their way to the common roosting tree where they will spend the night.
+Learn more about parrot behaviors explained.

 What is the treatment for the behavior?